Helping Schools Improve Instruction

 Framework's role as either a Supporting Partner (SP) or Lead Turnaround Partner (LTP) is to provide a comprehensive and disciplined approach to School Improvement.
 We seek to understand the school's unique culture by working with school districts and school Leadership as well as lead teachers to collaboratively develop solutions that promote the learning environment and improve student outcomes.

-Framework Education and Consulting transforms and supports innovation through job-embedded professional development with reflective coaching.
+Framework transforms and supports innovation through job-embedded professional development with reflective coaching.
 We help teachers use formative assessments in their lesson design to be able to capture in-time student learning, assess the learning and adjust where needed.

-Framework Education and Consulting has a deliberate focus in three key areas where we support teachers, school & district leaders in improving instructional quality and increasing student achievement.
+Framework has a deliberate focus in three key areas where we support teachers, school & district leaders in improving instructional quality and increasing student achievement.

 TURNAROUND TRANSFORMATIVE LEADERSHIP